Skip to navigation menu Skip to content

 • What happens during a clinic visit?

-• You and your child will meet with an OT to share your concerns about your child’s physical skills.
+• You and your child will meet with an OT to share your concerns about your child’s skills.

 • The OT will assess your child, which could mean: